How to Avoid Fighting Rust Borrow Checker

 - A

-&mutcannot overlap with any other borrow that overlaps. - The overlap here also includes interior pointer.
+&mutshould not overlap with any other borrows and raw pointers. - The overlap here also includes interior pointer.
 A

 &mutto an object cannot co-exist with any other borrow into any part of that object. - Violating that rule cause undefined behavior and can cause wrong optimization.
 Rust adds